Skip to content

 Mock API Configuration

-Add mock APIs with:
+Add mock APIs to each group:

 • Path: e.g., /user (when stripPrefix is true) or /api/user (when false)